 The decisive entry of the United States of America into the calamitous First World War on April 6, 1917 joining Britain and France against Imperial Germany was a momentous event in the history of the American Catholic Church.
 Making up about seventeen percent of the American population, Catholic support of the war effort was a Read More

-Posted in: The Archivist's Nook University Archives | Tags: Bishop Thomas J. Shahan, Edward L. Killion, Fr, Fr.
+Posted in: The Archivist's Nook | Tags: Bishop Thomas J. Shahan, Edward L. Killion, Fr, Fr.
 John Burke, Francis Duffy, Maloney Hall, Msgr.
-Peter Guilday, National Catholic War Council, President Woodrow Wilson, Student Army Training Corps (SATC), USCCB, World War I, WWI | Comment
+Peter Guilday, National Catholic War Council, President Woodrow Wilson, Student Army Training Corps (SATC), University Archives, USCCB, World War I, WWI | Comment